-Launched during the 10th anniversary of the 2001 UN Year of the Volunteer and the European Year of Volunteering the Volunteer Measurement Project is a collaboration between the Johns Hopkins Center for Civil Society Studies and several partner organizations to disseminate this Manual and promote its implementation.
-Statistics offices of Argentina, Bangladesh, Belgium, Brazil, South Africa, Norway, Poland, Portugal, Italy, and Hungary have already agreed to implement it.
+Launched during the 10th anniversary of the 2001 UN Year of the Volunteer and the European Year of Volunteering the Volunteer Measurement Project was a collaboration between the Johns Hopkins Center for Civil Society Studies and several partner organizations to disseminate this Manual and promote its implementation.
+Statistics offices of Argentina, Bangladesh, Belgium, Brazil, South Africa, Norway, Poland, Portugal, Italy, and Hungary have agreed to implement it.
 However, implementation in other countries is not guaranteed.

 We need the help of volunteer promotion agencies, policy makers, and civil society organizations to bring this Manual to the attention of statistical authorities, to encourage them to implement it, to monitor the implementation process, and to help disseminate the resulting information.
 Here’s how you can help.